 Here's Our Team & Partners:

 Marion Ano is the owner and developer for Wahine Coder.
 She has nearly a decade of experience as a freelance mobile and website developer for Hawaiʻi based clients.
 Additionally, she specializes in information architecture including organizational and business strategies around the implementation and integration of technologies.
+She prefers long form content over short form content and loves stories and storytelling!
 Beside her client work, Marion teaches coding and visual design for mobile applications at the University of Hawaiʻi West Oʻahu for the Academy of Creative Media.